0martinez/philosophers/README.md

---leaks solved

---to do: philo n_eats
+--leaks solved and n_eats done, waiting for a code check of "el mejor"